 Most protein powders contain additives (emulsifiers, thickeners, sweeteners, flavors, etc.) shown to cause inflammation.
 As you just learned, ingredients like these can induce dysbiosis, an imbalance of microorganisms in the gut, and increase the onset and progression of chronic inflammatory disorders.
 For this reason, anyone dealing with chronic inflammation should look for an additive-free protein powder.
 Keep reading to learn more.

 drink wholesome is additive-free.

 One of the reasons why we make the best anti-inflammatory protein powder is that we do not use food additives.
-Most protein powders, on the other hand, are full of food additives.
-Although not necessarily bad for you in small quantities, additives can add up quickly (especially if you drink a protein shake every day), and disrupt regulatory pathways in the intestine, which can result in the development of inflammatory bowel disease (IBD) and systemic inflammatory disorders.
+Even in small amounts, food additives can disrupt regulatory pathways in your intestines, triggering the development of inflammatory bowel disease (IBD) and systemic inflammatory disorders.

 Here is a list of the most common food additives in protein powder:

 acacia gum, acesulfame potassium, artificial flavors, aspartame, carrageenan, cellulose gum, dextrin, dextrose, erythritol, gellan gum, guar gum, gum arabic, inulin, locust bean gum, “natural” flavors, maltodextrin, rice syrup solids, soy lecithin, silica, sucralose, sunflower lecithin, xanthan gum, xylitol